cbushdor/myMakro/README.md

-# Simple readme file
+# Simple README.md file

+## FOREPLAY

-This file is a LibreOffice [^1] file CalcTest2.ods [^2].
+This project was created with LibreOffice [^1].
+A spreadsheet file CalcTest2.ods [^2] was created.

 Double click on this and, it should be launched.
-Before if not so, do the following:@@:w
+Before if not so, do the following:

 ```
 git clone https://github.com/cbushdor/myMakro.git